The Importance of Legacy

 This past year, I’ve been giving more thought to legacy and how we are remembered after we’re gone.
 It might be because I turned thirty this year, or it might be because I’ve attended more funerals this year than I have in my entire life.
 My grandmother didn’t want to have a service, and we aren’t going to have one for her.
 Even if someone doesn’t have a service after their death, their family members and loved ones still will remember them for something.
-The first funeral I attended this year was uplifting, and I left hoping to be remembered similarly to the deceased.
+The first funeral I attended this year was uplifting, and I left hoping to be remembered as the deceased was.
 A few weeks ago, I participated in a funeral that I left feeling very differently.

 The part of the funeral I related to the most was his son’s eulogy.
 He said, ” I didn’t know my father well, and there are gaps in what I know about him.”
 Hearing that his son had also experienced a distance relationship was affirming.
 I had not done something wrong.
 I hadn’t cried since his death, but the tears began flowing during the eulogy.
 I left the funeral shaking with tears and rage.
 He had been praised and done good for so many people.
 I have positive memories of him, but there had been so much pain and confusion.
 Trying to build a relationship with him had been like reaching for a ghost.
 He existed and was there, but never as present as you would want him to be.
 Emotional vulnerability or authenticity was nonexistent.
 Accountability was for others.
 I’d had enough.